bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 # Why We Need Commercial Interest

-+ Non-profit funding of software freedom is a necessary component.
++ Non-profit funding is a necessary component.

-+ But commercial entities always have more resources.
++ For-profits always have more resources.

-+ The great arts have always been subsidized by the most wealthy.
+      + Great Arts always subsidized by the most wealthy.
       + And, in our society, that's big corporations.

-+ We have a counterbalance of equality through Free Software licensing.
++ Counterbalance of equality: software freedom licensing.

 <hr/>
 > I haven't finished doing the math, but I'm pretty sure we can't *all* make a living hustling each other for money on Kickstarter.

 <span class="fitonslide">